 How to Enable Your Customer Success Specialist

 That’s where a solution like Chorus.ai’s Deal Hub comes in.
 It’s a tool designed explicitly with customer success and customer success specialists in mind.
 It collects disparate data in one place and enables reps to provide a clean and comprehensive handover of vital information to customer success specialists when the time comes.
-From a chronological feed of client emails to deal review specifics detailing what made your new customer choose you, Deal Hub can be a foundational pillar of a stellar onboarding and service experience.
+From a chronological feed of client emails to deal-review specifics detailing what made your new customer choose you, Deal Hub can be a foundational pillar of a stellar onboarding and service experience.

-So many departments are involved in making a product successful for a customer.
+Customer success specialists can help bring the best out of your other sales team members, too.
 With sales reps already spending only a fraction of their time selling on average, a customer success specialist can both free up your department and make it more effective.
 By having someone at the center of events, you can maximize each customer’s LTV while keeping your entire revenue organization in the loop in terms of how your customer is doing with your product.